 - When completing environmental analysis for grazing allotments, require calculation of forage available for grazing based on actual conditions and data, adjusted for the amount of forage needed to provide for native grazers.
 In completing those calculations, consult with State Fish and Wildlife agencies.

 - Require implementation of Multiple Indicator Monitoring (MIM) to the BLM Protocol on all riparian areas on all national forest and BLM grazing allotments.

-A) Standard Legislative Process:
+A. The Standard Legislative Process:

-B. Appropriations Process:
+B. The Federal Appropriations Process:

 Many but not all of what can be accomplished via the standard legislative process can also be accomplished via language inserted into the annual bills which provide funding to the Forest Service and BLM.
-For example, language can be added to the bills that:
+For example, language can be added to appropriations bills that: